sandeshmhade/my-website/README.md

 code made in example branch

+readme updated in update-readme branch on github

-readme updated in update-readme branch
+readme updated in update-readme branch locally